-The work plan foresees activity in four different areas:
+The work plan foresees activity in five different areas:

-- Development of the mechanical and electrical interface to the HRPPD with a direct pixel readout - Characterization of the more advanced LAPPD and HRPPD prototypes with a goal of obtaining a detailed understanding of the role of several key parameters affecting the sensor performance, such as: the MCP pore diameter, the thickness and material of the anode board (in resistive anode devices), spacing between the stack elements inside the detector, as well as a direct comparison of resistive-anode versus pixelized HRPPD - Tests of LAPPDs and HRPPDs in a high magnetic field oriented at non-zero angles to the detector plane, specific to the particular anticipated locations of these sensors in the ePIC detector PID subsystems.
-B-field tests are independently planned at ANL and at CERN of different tiles with direct and capacitively-coupled readout and different pore size.
-The tests are complementary, given the need to determine and validate the B-field performance across tiles with various characteristics. - Further LAPPD / HRPPD spatial and timing resolution studies for different pad sizes - A joint effort with eRD101 to study in a test beam mRICH equipped with LAPPD is a considered option.
+- Development of the mechanical and electrical interface to the HRPPD with a direct pixel readout - Characterization of the more advanced LAPPD and HRPPD prototypes with a goal of obtaining a detailed understanding of the role of several key parameters affecting the sensor performance, such as: the MCP pore diameter, the thickness and material of the readout board (in resistive anode devices), spacing between the stack elements inside the detector, as well as a direct comparison of resistive-anode versus internally pixelized HRPPD - Tests of LAPPDs and HRPPDs in a high magnetic field oriented at non-zero angles to the detector plane, specific to the particular anticipated locations of these sensors in the ePIC detector PID subsystems.
+B-field tests are independently planned at ANL and at CERN of different tiles with direct and capacitively-coupled readout and different MCP pore size.
+The tests are complementary, given the need to determine and validate the B-field performance across tiles with various characteristics. - Further LAPPD / HRPPD spatial and timing resolution optimization for different pad sizes, also using moderate low-noise signal preamplification - A joint effort with eRD101 to study in a test beam mRICH equipped with LAPPD is considered